nwinans/CVHSMobileApplication/README.md

 ### License
 This application is licensed under the MIT license.
 Check the license file or visit the following website for additional details. https://opensource.org/licenses/MIT

+#### Further Information
+For more information, or if you have questions or comments, contact OASmall@fcps.edu